MetOffice/qgis-plugin-edr/README.md

 The EDR API standard uses a simple query-based approach to access data.
 Clients can specify the data they want by providing a location, time range, and a set of parameters.
-The server then returns the data in a standard format, such as JSON, GeoJSON, GoeTIFF, GRIB, etc.
+The server then returns the data in a standard format, such as JSON, GeoJSON, GeoTIFF, GRIB, etc.

 ## QGIS plugin